roseapple0803/WearableR/CodeBook.md

 test/y_test.txt: Test labels.
 train/subject_train.txt
 test/subject_test.txt

-Task 1: Merge the training and the test sets to create one data set
+TASK 1: Merge the training and the test sets to create one data set

-Measurement data from the raw data sets, train/X_train.txt and test/X_test.txt, are merged Label data from the raw data sets, train/y_train.txt and test/y_test.txt, are merged Subject data from the raw data sets, train/subject_train.txt and test/subject_test.txt, are merged Task 2: Extract only the measurements on the mean and standard deviation for each measurement
+Measurement data from the raw data sets, train/X_train.txt and test/X_test.txt, are merged Label data from the raw data sets, train/y_train.txt and test/y_test.txt, are merged Subject data from the raw data sets, train/subject_train.txt and test/subject_test.txt, are merged

+TASK 2: Extract only the measurements on the mean and standard deviation for each measurement

-Create a subset of feature list with mean() or std() in their variable names Removed "(", ")", and replaced "-" with "_" in mean_sd_features to ensure legitimate feature variable names Create a subset of measurements based on mean_sd_features --> mean_sd_data Task 3: Join the data from labels with the data from activity so that labels are associated with activity names
+Create a subset of feature list with mean() or std() in their variable names Removed "(", ")", and replaced "-" with "_" in mean_sd_features to ensure legitimate feature variable names Create a subset of measurements based on mean_sd_features --> mean_sd_data

+TASK 3: Join the data from labels with the data from activity so that labels are associated with activity names

-Task 4: create a data set with descriptive variable names by merging all subjects, activity labels, and the measured data
+TASK 4: create a data set with descriptive variable names by merging all subjects, activity labels, and the measured data

-Task 5: create data set with the average of each variable for each activity and each subject, also write the data set to a text file, tidydata.txt
+TASK 5: create data set with the average of each variable for each activity and each subject, also write the data set to a text file, tidydata.txt